Kyle McCarley

 Kyle McCarley is an American voice actor known for his work in video games and anime.
 In anime, he is known as the voice of Shigeo Kageyama from Mob Psycho 100, Mikazuki Augus from Mobile Suit Gundam: Iron-Blooded Orphans, Shinji Matou from Fate/stay night: Unlimited Blade Works and Fate/stay night: Heaven's Feel, Koku from B: The Beginning, Red Son from Lego Monkie Kid, Ryota Watari from Your Lie in April, Killy from Blame, Narancia Ghirga from JoJo's Bizarre Adventure: Vento Aureo, Joe Shimamura from Cyborg 009: Call of Justice and Helbram from The Seven Deadly Sins.
 In video games, he is known for his performances as lead characters 9S from Nier: Automata, Zeroken from Disgaea 5, Alm in Fire Emblem Echoes: Shadows of Valentia, Gatekeeper in Fire Emblem: Three Houses, Harry Potter in Harry Potter: Wizards Unite and the comedic role of Doi in Hi Score Girl and as his role as Wizard Cookie in Cookie Run: Kingdom.

-His first animation roles as Marc Anciel from Miraculous: Tales of Ladybug & Cat Noir, and other Western cartoons like Infinity Train, as Simon Laurent, and The Fairly OddParents: A New Wish as Dev Dimmadome.
+His roles in Western animation include Marc Anciel from Miraculous: Tales of Ladybug & Cat Noir, Simon Laurent from Infinity Train, and Dev Dimmadome from The Fairly OddParents: A New Wish.